Batman: Return of the Caped Crusaders: Plot

 The two take the Catmobile to the Batcave, where Catwoman attempts to give Batman the antidote.
 Having anticipated this, Batman reveals that he took the Bat Anti-Antidote, nullifying Catwoman's antidote.
-Batman defeats the two in a fight and leaves them to die in the Atomic Pile, but they survive thanks to Robin's Bat Anti Isotope Spray.
+Batman defeats the two in a fight and leaves them to die in the Atomic Pile, but they survive thanks to Robin's Bat Anti-Isotope Spray.
 Knowing they cannot take on an army of Batmen by themselves, Robin and Catwoman disguise themselves as prison inspectors and break most of Batman's rogues gallery from Gotham State Penitentiary by claiming to Warden Crichton that the ball and chains and pickaxes are not in good shape, replacing them with versions that carry the villains out of the prison.
 While a prison guard tells Crichton that Joker, Penguin, and Riddler did not escape, the three of them mysteriously turn into a pile of dust.

 The two confront Batman and his army on the Gotham Palace set, but they still lose even with the help of the criminals.
-Before Batman kills Robin and Catwoman, a disguised Alfred arrives and gives Batman a strong enough antidote to counter the Bat Anti-Antidote.
-Batman returns to normal, and the rest of his clones turn to dust as the Replication Ray was not strong enough to make perfect clones.
-Batman realizes that his behavior change was used as a distraction by Joker, Penguin, and Riddler, and that the ones they arrested were copies; the real ones have been using the opportunity to rob the Gotham Art Museum.
-Batman, Robin, and Catwoman (who came as vengeance for what they did at the space station) chase them to Penguin's blimp, where the villainous trio is defeated after they are knocked off the blimp to a safe location to be arrested.
-Catwoman tries to escape with the stolen paintings, but Batman recovers them.
+Before Batman is able to kill Robin and Catwoman, a disguised Alfred arrives and gives Batman a celebratory bottle of champagne laced with a strong enough antidote to counter the Bat Anti-Antidote.
+Batman returns to normal, and his clones turn to dust as the Replication Ray was not strong enough to make perfect clones.
+Batman and Robin then realize that Joker, Penguin, and Riddler tricked them by having them arrest copies of them while the real ones have been robbing the city blind, using Batman's behavior change as a distraction from their crime spree, knowing the Batnip would work as they spiked it with Joker's Laughing Gas formula to make it more potent.
+After catching them robbing the Gotham Art Museum, Batman, Robin, and Catwoman chase them to Penguin's blimp, where the villainous trio are defeated after getting knocked off the blimp and falling to a safe location to be arrested.
+Catwoman tries to escape with the stolen loot, but Batman stops her.
 Unwilling to be imprisoned, Catwoman allows herself to fall into a smokestack.

 Bruce and Dick then throw Harriet a surprise birthday party, acting as if that is the secret they have been hiding from her.
 During the party, Bruce and Dick are called away by the Bat-Signal.